The 7 Best Ways to Connect with Your Top Sales Leads

 2. LinkedIn Groups:

-LinkedIn Groups allows you to closely interact with your prospects if you join the same groups they are in.
+LinkedIn Groups allow you to closely interact with your prospects if you join the same groups they are in.
 If they actively participate in these groups, that is a great opportunity to respond and connect with them.

-Just like Twitter, anything your prospects are posting, commenting on or sharing are perfect opportunities for you to connect with them.
+Just like Twitter, anything your prospects are posting, commenting on, or sharing are perfect opportunities for you to connect with them.

 Don't miss it!

 The HubSpot Social Media Monitoring Tool pulls in all your social media profiles and platforms into one place.
 That way you can post from one platform, have one newsfeed, reply, retweet, and share anything you want, all from one platform.